DJAngel973/Starting-Java/README.md

-# Getting Started with Java
+# Module 1 – Java Programming Fundamentals and AI Foundations
 ![Java Logo](https://www.oracle.com/a/tech/img/cb88-java-logo-001.jpg)

 This repository contains a series of practical exercises designed to learn the fundamentals of the Java programming language.
 It's organized by explained steps and exercises provided by [DevSenior](https://devseniorcode.com/) in Module 1 of "Java Senior with AI."